collapsed-stacks/startups/questions/13191/should-my-freelance-business-name-be-exactly-the-same-as-my-domain-name.md

 - tagged: `domain-name`
 - score: 0

-<p>I decided to use DianeDesign to register my freelancing business name.
+I decided to use DianeDesign to register my freelancing business name.
 (My last name is way too complicated to spell and pronounce).
-Should my domain (if available) be DianeDesign.com (or .ie / .net or any relevant) or can it be simply Diane.ie? </p>
+Should my domain (if available) be DianeDesign.com (or .ie / .net or any relevant) or can it be simply Diane.ie?

-<p>Thank you.</p>
+Thank you.

 ## Answer 13192